“Living by faith includes the call to something greater than cowardly self-preservation.”

 Amateurs like them because parts are fewer, maintenance is easier, and the necessary skills one must acquire are fewer.

-Bevel-up planes work in the same way high bedding-angle planes do by presenting a steeper angle for contrary fibers to climb causing them to be severed or to buckle instead of tearing-out.
+Bevel-up planes work in exactly the same way high bedding-angle planes do by presenting a steeper angle for contrary fibers to climb causing them to either be severed or to buckle instead of tearing-out.
 This assumes, of course, that the blade is sharp, the mouth is tight and contact between the board being planed and the area of the sole directly in front of the mouth opening is uniform.

 Alternative 4: Back-bevels